We are in the midst of a regulatory arms race to rein in corporate power.

 The sustainability role summons a very different set of forces to the compliance role.
 What solidifies ESG is not unity of subject-matter, but the common process of consulting stakeholders and operationalising feedback into achievable and measurable goals for the company.
 ESG gathers information from stakeholders to help companies mitigate risks.

-Click on the image below to watch a video which I’ve broken into punchy, short chapters, with lots of nuggets where Rob Chesnut, Ex Chief Ethics Officer of Airbnb, identifies supporting reasons to consider ESG as a more helpful informational function to capture the voices of those speaking up in the Public’s Interest
+Watch the video below which I’ve broken into punchy, short chapters, with lots of nuggets where Rob Chesnut, Ex Chief Ethics Officer of Airbnb, identifies supporting reasons to consider ESG as a more helpful informational function to capture the voices of those speaking up in the Public’s Interest

 Broadly, the ESG process unfolds in three distinct stages.
 In the first stage, known as “materiality assessment,” sustainability officers invite internal and external stakeholders to provide input.
 Aligned with acknowledgement that employees are the first to spot most irregularity, sustainability officers typically begin with employees.
 This is a significant first step, aligned with research in the whistleblowing space, which identifies employees as the first ones to observe a major threat to the company’s core business.
 That’s because employees are in direct contact with any harm potentially caused.
 The difference in gathering further information however differs from an investigation lens via compliance and in-house counsel to an information gathering lens via the sustainability role.
 One significant difference is employees being interviewed outside the corporate hierarchy in order to identify concerns that may not reach the executive level.